xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

   *  **API to get and set Routes**: On Linux, this API is Netlink, but it can be replaced with any viable API that the networking stack on the platform offers.
+       In September 2017, we introduced Service Layer APIs - a highly performant and model driven API into the network infrastructure layer (RIB, label switch database, interface and BFD events) over gRPC.

   *  **Ability to host applications**: The Network OS must have the capability to host Linux applications either natively or as a container (docker/lxc).

-  *  **Ability to exchange Hellos and Peering Messages**: Open/R should be able to run unomodified on a platform and send its UDP hellos to port 6666 and ff02::1 and send/receive TCP peering messages using link local IPv6 addresses.
+  *  **Ability to exchange Hellos and Peering Messages**: Open/R should be able to run unomodified on a platform and send its UDP hellos to port 6666 and ff02::1 and send/receive TCP peering messages using link local IPv6 addresses of neighbors.

-  *  **Dynamically learn and update IPv6 Neighbors in the Kernel**: Typically